Etherlyweiner/SolanaWhaleWatcher/docs/IMPORT_WORKFLOW_NOW.md

- # 🚀 IMPORT N8N WORKFLOW - DO THIS NOW!
+# 🚀 IMPORT N8N WORKFLOW - DO THIS NOW

 **This is the ONLY thing preventing alerts from working!**